 Granite quarries are the main source of grit.
 Any stone not worth cutting into slabs is crushed and then screened to sizes appropriate as either gravel or poultry grit.
 Those bits are then bagged and shipped.
 Some hen-keepers do well with sand, but use larger-grained construction sand.
 Play sand is too small to last in the gizzard for very long.
 Don’t use beach sand, as it’s too salty.

 Like beach sand, oyster shells also come from the coasts.
 Hens in their prime might like crushed oyster shells almost as much as I like oysters.
-Growing up on the coast, oysters were my favorite type of seafood, partly because they don’t run away when you go to catch ’em.
-Back then, the leftover oyster shells were just a waste material suited for nothing better than dumping into potholes in our sandy driveways.
+Growing up on the coast, oysters were my favorite type of seafood.
+This was partly because they don’t run away when you go to catch ’em.
+Back then, the leftover oyster shells were just a waste material.
+It was suited for nothing better than dumping into potholes in our sandy driveways.

 These days, we coasters know enough to return the spent oyster shells to the shallows.
 This creates stable conditions for tiny young oysters to anchor themselves, create new oyster beds and reverse the decline in oyster production.

 But spent oyster shells that end up inland aren’t worth the expense of shipping back to the coast.
 They might not be filling potholes, but they are filling a hole in the diets of laying hens everywhere.
-Factories crush the oyster shells, as well as shells of clams and other bivalves, then bag them and ship them to your farm-supply store.
+Factories crush the oyster shells, as well as shells of clams and other bivalves.
+Then they bag them and ship them to your farm-supply store.

 You can put grit in a dispenser that’s exposed to the elements because it won’t rot or dissolve in the rain.
 In my backyard inventory, I found a 3-foot length of terra cotta pipe with a small part of the bell end busted out.
 It looks like a kid’s smile with a couple of front baby teeth missing.